riyandrmd/go-web-native/README.md

 ## Simple CRUD web using Golang Native
-Web crud using boostrap with backend Golang native and mysql database, in this project I learned to implement MVC for websites.
+Web crud using bootstrap with backend Golang native and mysql database, in this project I learned to implement MVC for websites.